 - Attorney’s fees and litigation costs may be awarded to the prevailing party.

-Title VII of the Civil Rights Act of 1964 (Title VII) prohibits discrimination against employees, former employees and applicants for employment with respect to their compensation, terms, conditions or privileges of employment based on their race, color, sex, national origin, or religion.
+Title VII of the Civil Rights Act of 1964 (Title VII) prohibits discrimination against employees, former employees and applicants for employment with respect to their compensation, terms, conditions or privileges of employment based on their race, color, gender, sexual orientation, transgender status, national origin or religion.
 The Pregnancy Discrimination Act amended Title VII to prohibit employment discrimination on the basis of pregnancy, childbirth or related medical conditions.
 Title VII covers employers with at least fifteen employees.

 Title VII also prohibits retaliation against an employee or applicant because the individual has opposed or complained of discrimination made unlawful under the statute, or because the individual has made a charge, testified, assisted, or participated in any manner in an investigation proceeding, or hearing concerning a Title VII violation.